enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 Why would we convolve the LTI to the X? #reformulate
-	We can thus improve our prediction by modifying the box car stimulus function of Fig. 6.10a to take into account the shape of the HRF.
+	To have a Y' values, of how our BOLD signal is predicted to look like.
+Since every conditions will be represented in a HDR fashion.
 	This is done through convolution, by assuming a **linear time-invariant model.** This convolution operation is conceptually the same as the one that was used in the smoothing preprocessing step; that was a convolution in space with a Gaussian kernel, whilst here it is a convolution in time with the canonical HRF.
 The output of this mathematical operation is displayed in Fig
 	![[Pasted image 20220705085447.png]]
 What is autocorrelation? #unclear
-	In our case, autocorrelation is not important because we consideror the error values (that are not explained by the design matrix) are not correlated.
+	In our case, its when the variance of a voxel, correlates with the variance of this voxel, but In our case, autocorrelation is not important because we consideror the error values (that are not explained by the design matrix) are not correlated.
 But in general, they represent
 How does the epsilon error term relate to autocorrelation?
 	the error is normaly distributed (gaussian)
 	Why is serial auto-correlation a problem for modeling the BOLD signal HDR-response: #unclear The error we get fron the model, epsilon, isn't random.
 It's autocorrelated with the time delay, eith the previous time steps signla.